 His initial interest focused on bird behavior and ecology: their migratory, reproductive, nutritional habits amongst others.
 These days an aspect of birdwatching he enjoys most is the ability it gives him to connect to life and nature.
 Birds to him have become a reference point and guidance to live in consciousness close to the essence of life.

 During his 10 years’ experience working for Mexico Kan tours, a responsible tour agency in Tulum, Miguel has been a strong advocate for the interconnections that exist between birds, culture and the environment and has hence participated in the development of birdwatching tours for the company.
-In late 2019, Amar Aves was born to provide more tour options that combine his passion for birds with a mission providing travelers with all the benefits that travel can offer without putting stress on habitats which are so important for diversity and the livelihood of the people.
+In late 2019, Amar Aves was born to provide more tour options that combine his passion for birds with a mission to provide travelers with all the benefits that travel can offer without putting stress on habitats which are so important for diversity and the livelihood of the people.

 “I once heard that the world could be saved with more birdwatchers.
 Even if that was said as a joke, I have no doubt that this world would be a much better place to live in if more people enjoyed, experienced and understood life from one of its most amazing and beautiful manifestations: Birds.”